LiGroup-NJUBiophysics/openAICG2/docs/source/index.rst

-Welcome to OpenAICG2+'s documentation!
+Welcome to openMICRON's documentation!
 =========================================

-The OpenAICG2+ Python package is developed on OpenMM, a GPU-accelerated molecular simulation engine, specifically for executing the AICG2+ (atom interaction-based coarse-grained) model.
+The openMICRON Python package is developed on OpenMM, a GPU-accelerated molecular simulation engine, specifically for executing the AICG2+ (atom interaction-based coarse-grained) model.
 The AICG2+ model is a coarse-grained protein model constructed by Wenfei Li and others.
 It is capable of describing biological processes such as protein folding and enzyme catalysis.
 Users can quickly create  AICG2+ models  using the API provided by this package.